-Unveiled in January at SIHH 2011 event, the new Panerai Radiomir Oro Rosa 3 Days 47mm (PAM 379) is powered by the brand’s new in-house Caliber P.3000 hand-wound movement, is crafted from 18-carat rose gold, and is going to be sold as a Special Edition model with only 299 timepieces to ever reach the lucky few.
+First unveiled in January 2011 at the SIHH trade show, the Radiomir Oro Rosa 3 Days 47mm (PAM 379) is powered by Panerai’s new in-house Caliber P.3000 hand-wound movement, is crafted from 18-karat rose gold, and is going to be sold as a Special Edition model with only 299 timepieces to ever reach the lucky few.

-Like a great deal of other “historic” watches revealed this winter by Officine Panerai, the new timekeeper is equipped with a manufacture-made hand-wound movement.
+Like a great deal of other “historic” models revealed this winter by Panerai, the PAM 379 is equipped with a manufacture-made hand-wound caliber.

-It is also a great pleasure to see that the precious metal is matched with a brown dial and a personalized strap of the same color: my favorite combination when it comes to rose gold.
+Aesthetically though, it is still a great pleasure to see that the precious metal is matched with a brown dial and a personalized strap of the same color: my favorite combination when it comes to rose gold.

-There is still no info regarding the timekeeper’s price, but expect it to be quite expensive*.
+There is still no info regarding the timekeeper’s price, but expect it to be expensive*.

 See also: Panerai Luminor 1950 3 Days (PAM 372)

-UPDATE ON PRICE: The watch was issued with an MSRP of $38,500 that, while certainly being quite expensive (probably, prohibitively so for the majority of brand’s faithful followers) doesn’t look especially overpriced.
-Given the sheer amount of gold used to craft this timepiece and the gorgeous in-house mechanism that is, too, quite expensive to assemble and finish, the price is just about right.
+UPDATE ON PRICE: The PAM 379 was issued with an MSRP of $38,500 that, while certainly being expensive (probably, prohibitively so for the majority of brand’s faithful followers) doesn’t look especially overpriced.
+Given the sheer amount of gold used to craft this timepiece and the gorgeous in-house mechanism that is, too, not that easy to assemble and finish, the price is just about right.

 Photos: Officine Panerai

-Panerai Radiomir Oro Rosa 3 Days 47mm (PAM 379) hand-wound watch specification
+Panerai Radiomir Oro Rosa 3 Days 47mm (PAM 379) specification

 Price: $38,500 (MSRP)